-Multi-Task Learning: Multi-task learning (MTL) was first analyzed in detail by Caruana [5].
-Since then, several approaches have adopted MTL for solving different problems in computer vision.
-One of the earlier approaches for jointly addressing the tasks of face detection, pose estimation, and landmark localization was proposed in [70] and later extended in [71].
-This method is based on a mixture of trees with a shared pool of parts in the sense that every facial landmark is modeled as a part and uses global mixtures to capture the topological changes due to viewpoint variations.
-A joint cascade-based method was recently proposed in [6] for simultaneously detecting faces and landmark points on a given image.
+One of the earlier approaches for jointly addressing the tasks of face detection, pose estimation, and landmark localization was proposed in [57] and later extended in [58].
+This method is based on a mixture of trees with a shared pool of parts in the sense that every facial landmark is modeled as a part and uses global mixtures to capture the topological changes due to viewpoint changes.
+A joint cascade-based method was recently proposed in [5] for simultaneously detecting faces and landmark points on a given image.
 This method yields improved detection performance by incorporating a face alignment step in the cascade structure.
+Multi-task learning using CNNs has also been studied recently in [55], which learns gender and other attributes to improve landmark localization, while [13] trains a CNN for person pose estimation and action detection, using features only from the last layer.
+The intermediate layer features have been used for image segmentation [14], image classification [51] and pedestrian detection [37].